assimp/assimp-docs/source/about/quickstart.rst

 Building the library from scratch
 ---------------------------------

-First you need to install cmake.
-Now just get the code from github or download the latest version from the webside. to build the library just open a command-prompt / bash, navigate into the repo-folder and run cmake via:
+First, you need to install cmake.
+Now just get the code from github or download the latest version from the website. to build the library just open a command-prompt / bash, navigate into the repo folder and run cmake via:

 ::

     cmake CMakeLists.txt

-A project-file of your default make-system (like gnu-make on linux or Visual-Studio on Windows) will be generated.
+A project file of your default make-system (like gnu-make on Linux or Visual-Studio on Windows) will be generated.
 Run the build and you are done.
 You can find the libs at assimp/lib and the dll's / so's at bin.

 .. _ai_assimp_dll: